allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ---

 Sometimes great results in code performance come with a small amount of work.
-We'd like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.
+We’d like to tell you a story about how we changed the [Allegro](/about-us/) mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.

 ### The problem